Central Coast Mariners FC: Managers

+Club captains

 Records

 John Hutchinson currently holds the team record for number of total games played with 271 matches in all competitions.
 Former captain Matt Simon has the second most appearances for the club with 238 matches.
-Alex Wilkinson is the third most capped player with 206 appearances.
+Alex Wilkinson, Joshua Rose and Storm Roux are the tied third most capped player with 206 appearances each.
 As of 2020, Central Coast's all-time highest goalscorers in all competitions is Matt Simon with 66 goals, twenty-three more than Adam Kwasnik.
-Daniel McBreen has scored the third most goals for the club with 30.
-Central Coast's highest attendance at its home stadium, Central Coast Stadium, is 19,238 against Newcastle Jets in their round 19 match of the 2007–08 season.
+Jason Cummings has scored the third most goals for the club with 31.

+Central Coast's highest attendance at its home stadium, Central Coast Stadium, was 19,238 against Newcastle Jets in their round 19 match of the 2007–08 season.
 This was the second highest crowd at the ground for any sport since the first match at Central Coast Stadium in February 2000.
+This record attendance at Central Coast stadium was broken during the 2022–23 season for the second leg of the A-league semi-final against Adelaide United FC.
+The Mariners won 2–0 (4–1 on aggregate) in front of a sell-out crowd of 20,059 people.
+The attendance record was further broken at the 2024 Grand Final, where 21,379 attended the game, ending in a 3–1 win for the Mariners after extra time.